learn-js/learn-js.github.com/_posts/posts/2014-03-17-exploring-open-source-2048-game-javascript-examples.md

 I liked playing this 2048 game.
 And it took more time and strategy than I expected, but I beat it.

-Now, I'm seeing new versions pop up, and it's a fun learning exercise to explore the source code of these games.
+Now I'm seeing new versions pop up, and it's a fun learning exercise to explore the source code of these games.

 ## 2048